dennismuhia/sfit_step_Counter/README.md

 # Step Counter

-A simple Flutter package to count steps using the device accelerometer.
+A light weight package to help you count steps on your app using gyrometer and Kalmans algorithm, i made this as a improvement to healt and pedometer after i discovered they were being discontinued or crashing on some phones.
+Thank you for downloading and enjoy coding 😊.

 ## Features